a8kj7sea/Relayra/README.md

 # Relayra

 **Relayra** is a lightweight, high-performance messaging framework designed for distributed systems.
 It leverages **Redis Pub/Sub** via the **Lettuce** driver to provide seamless, low-latency communication across multiple service instances.

+_ add policy | system to make sure the listener accept the message